 When I was contacted with an opportunity to sample a new apple (Lady Alice – is that a beautiful name or what?) for a review on my food blog, I jumped at the chance.
-Then I watched for the delivery with the same level of intensity I watch my apple trees with.
-A crazed hawk-like intensity!
+Then I watched for the delivery with the same level of intensity of a hawk.

 Lady Alice apples are, if we’re being completely honest, the best apples I’ve ever had.
 They are everything you want from an apple, and then some.
 My husband also declared it the best apple he’s ever had and, trust me, we have both had our fair share of apples.

 The Lady Alice brand apple was discovered as a chance seedling near Gleed, Washington.
 While cultivating the neglected orchard soil in 1979, a plow disc hit the base of a Red Delicious tree injuring its trunk.
 The damaged tree sent out a new shoot.
 The new shoot had a decidedly different appearance from the rest of the tree so it was allowed to grow and bear fruit.
 Since the new tree was discovered in an orchard with many different varieties of fruit trees scattered throughout, its parentage is unknown.

 Over the next 25 years steps were taken to preserve and propagate the new variety.
 As with the first generation, all subsequent generations exhibited the same characteristics observed in the original tree.
 Rainier Fruit is the exclusive marketer of Lady Alice apples from Washington State.

 Exclusively offered by Rainier Fruit Company, this new and distinct apple possesses unique and desirable characteristics:

 - Lady Alice has a bright pink stripe over a creamy-yellow background that deepens to a banana-yellow after harvest.